GannonLinMar/391Project/ProjectReport.md

 deleteGroupMember.jsp

 - Deletes the specified group member from the group's roster with this SQL query (again there is a nested select statement in the delete statement in order to obtain the group ID from the group name): "delete from group_lists where group_id in " + "(select group_id from groups where group_name = '" + groupName + "' and user_name = '" + userid + "')" + " and friend_id = '" + deletedMember + "'"
-- After informing the user of success or failure, the page allows the user to navigate back to the group management page (editGroup.jsp); the page resubmits the group name to the management page via POST using Javascrip
+- After informing the user of success or failure, the page allows the user to navigate back to the group management page (editGroup.jsp); this page resubmits the group name to the management page via POST using Javascript

 ###[Display And Search Module]